Chief Growth Officer’s Broad Vision of Strategy

-The role of a Chief Growth Officer is inherently innovative and requires a certain level of experimentation.
-A Chief Growth Officer has to be able to make bold decisions in order to successfully drive organizational growth.
-There are many ways to measure how open your workplace culture is to innovation.
+The role of a Chief Growth Officer is inherently innovative and thus requires a certain level of experimentation.
+A CGO makes bold decisions in order to successfully drive organizational growth.
+While searching for your next CGO, assess how open your workplace culture is to innovation.

 2. What specific strategies has a candidate used to drive growth, and how do those strategies align with your organization’s needs?